DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ![deploy-waf-managed-ruleset](img/deploy-waf-managed-ruleset.png)

-Note that it is not recommended to have both Account-level WAF Managed Rules, as well as Zone-level WAF Managed Rules deployed and enabled at the same time as this could lead to confusion when reviewing the [Security Events](https://developers.cloudflare.com/waf/analytics/security-events/).
-Preferably and if possible, only enable the Account-level WAF Managed Rules.
+> _**Note**: that it is not recommended to have both [Account-level WAF](https://developers.cloudflare.com/waf/account/) Managed Rules, as well as Zone-level WAF Managed Rules deployed and enabled at the same time as this could lead to confusion when reviewing the [Security Events](https://developers.cloudflare.com/waf/analytics/security-events/).
+Preferably, standardize at account level with the Account-level WAF Managed Rules; avoid duplicating the same ruleset at the zone level unless you need zone‑specific overrides._

 Reference: [Cloudflare Managed Ruleset](https://developers.cloudflare.com/waf/managed-rules/reference/cloudflare-managed-ruleset/).